 1. African Elephants in Botswana

 Strong and smart—but also vulnerable—African elephants are the world’s largest land mammals.
 Sadly, their numbers have suffered greatly from the illegal wildlife trade, habitat loss and fragmentation, and human-elephant conflict.
-Botswana hosts the largest populations of these incredible creatures, with some 130,000 elephants within its borders.
+Botswana hosts the largest population of these incredible creatures, with some 130,000 elephants within its borders.

 african elephants